 Use the Academic Plan to record the courses you have sucessfully completed.

 Students are eligible to graduate when they have completed all of the requirements for an associate’s degree.
 Students can graduate in the summer, fall, or spring.

-The Commencement Ceremony is held once a year in May.
+The Commencement Ceremony is held twice a year in May and in January.
 All graduates from the previous year (summer, fall, or spring) may participate.
 Students cannot participate unless they have completed the requirements by the date of commencement.
 Please do not confuse commencement with graduation.

 The Graduation Checklist will help to ensure that students are ready to transfer to Trinity’s Main Campus.

 The Commencement Ceremony is directed by the Office of Student Service.
 Students need to make sure to follow all of the directives of the Office of Student Services regarding Commencement.
 Generally, the Office of Student Services will begin to communicate with students during March to prepare for the May Ceremony.